navi0105/LyricAlignment/README.md

 You can use this repository to reproduce the experiments in our paper.

-This repo also includes the chatacter boundary annotation of a subset of the MIR-1k dataset (see `dataset_preprocessing/`).
+This repo also includes the character boundary annotation of a subset of the MIR-1k dataset (see `dataset_preprocessing/`).

 ## Install Python Packages